T. C. Jones: Professional career

 After his discharge from naval service, Jones moved to New York City in the fall of 1943, hoping to resume his plans for a stage career.
 He secured a job as a "chorus boy" in Willie Howard's Broadway musical My Dear Public before obtaining more substantial parts in the productions Jackpot and Sadie Thompson.
-During times when he was not being cast in additional plays, Jones served as an assistant stage manager, a position that afforded him many opportunities to observe and study closely the speech patterns, mannerisms, and costume choices of a variety of actresses.
+During times when he was not being cast in additional plays, Jones served as an assistant stage manager.
+This position afforded him many opportunities to observe and study closely the speech patterns, mannerisms, and costume choices of a variety of actresses.
 Soon he began imitating those performers and impressing his theatre colleagues with his talent for mimicry, so much so that they encouraged him to display those abilities to audiences.
 By 1946 Jones began working professionally in New York as a female impersonator, first with the Provincetown Players in Greenwich Village.
 Cast as "Fat Fanny", he performed his first impersonations on stage in the Players' production of E. E. Cummings' play Him.
 He later recalled how simply his performance specialty started at that time: "One night...another of the players brought me some...material that was hilarious.
 The only catch was that it more or less required a woman to deliver it.
 He suggested I do an impersonation."
 Public reaction to his performance was so positive that it led Jones to develop a nightclub act featuring his female characters.

 Jones next moved to the Jewel Box Revue in Miami, where he presented and refined his impersonations of stars such as Tallulah Bankhead, Katharine Hepburn, Édith Piaf, Claudette Colbert, and Bette Davis.
 Jones's performances, especially his portrayal of Bankhead, attracted the attention of theatrical producer Leonard Sillman, who cast him in New Faces of 1956, a revue directed by Paul Lynde.
 Although some people had strongly advised Sillman not to cast Jones, the producer stated, "I never think of T.C. as a female impersonator, as a man imitating a woman.
 T.C. on stage is simply an extraordinarily talented woman."
 Jones in the revue entered the stage by descending a staircase to the tune "Isn't She Lovely" and, as Bankhead, acted as mistress of ceremonies.
 The show proved to be a hit, running for 220 performances.
 The following year Jones starred in Mask and Gown, another Broadway revue.
 Jones toured with Mask and Gown nationally and internationally, but it was unsuccessful.